cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-plcontainer-configuration.md

 # plcontainer Configuration File

-The Greenplum Database utility `plcontainer` manages the PL/Container configuration files in a Greenplum Database system.
-The utility ensures that the configuration files are consistent across the Greenplum Database coordinator and segment instances.
+The Cloudberry Database utility `plcontainer` manages the PL/Container configuration files in a Cloudberry Database system.
+The utility ensures that the configuration files are consistent across the Cloudberry Database coordinator and segment instances.

-> **Caution** Modifying the configuration files on the segment instances without using the utility might create different, incompatible configurations on different Greenplum Database segments that could cause unexpected behavior.
+> **Caution** Modifying the configuration files on the segment instances without using the utility might create different, incompatible configurations on different Cloudberry Database segments that could cause unexpected behavior.

 ## PL/Container Configuration File

-PL/Container maintains a configuration file `plcontainer_configuration.xml` in the data directory of all Greenplum Database segments.
-This query lists the Greenplum Database system data directories:
+PL/Container maintains a configuration file `plcontainer_configuration.xml` in the data directory of all Cloudberry Database segments.
+This query lists the Cloudberry Database system data directories:

 ```sql
 SELECT hostname, datadir FROM gp_segment_configuration;